 If you have specific questions regarding courses or programmes you can seek advice at your department or faculty.
 In addition to the student advisory service available to all students at the University of Copenhagen, you will find that many departments and faculties have advisors especially for international students.
 Check with your faculty or department to get further information about their services.

 Copenhagen University Library has been established by an agreement between the university and the Royal Library.
 It is made up of Copenhagen University Library, a division of the Royal Library, and the faculty and departmental libraries run by the university itself.

 The University of Copenhagen has four campus areas.
 As distances in Copenhagen are relatively small, it is easy to get from one campus to the other either by bicycle or public transportation.
 The campus areas are integrated into the city of Copenhagen and students use the facilities available in the city, adding a lively buzz to the streets and cafés of Copenhagen.

 The University premises range from historic buildings in the medieval city centre to modern buildings being constructed today to develop the campus areas and accommodate state-of-the-art research and teaching facilities.

-If you are interested in doing sports while you are studying at the University of Copenhagen, they encourage you to make use of the University's Sports Association called USG.
-It is cheap compared to joining other clubs and it is a good way to socialise with other students in an informal way.Undergraduate
+If you are interested in participating in sports while you are studying at the University of Copenhagen, we encourage you to make use of the University's Sports Association, KSI.
+It is very affordable compared to joining other clubs and it is a good way to socialise with other students in an informal way.

-Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
+Together with the ISIC Association and British Council IELTS, Studyportals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.